-We have undertaken a limited assurance engagement on the MUFG Bank, Ltd. - Auckland Branch's (the 'Branch') compliance, in all material respects, with clause 22 of the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (as amended) (the "Order") which requires information prescribed in Schedule 9 of the Order relating to credit and market risk exposures and capital adequacy to be disclosed in its Disclosure Statement for the year ended 31 March 2024.
+We have undertaken a limited assurance engagement on the MUFG Bank, Ltd. - Auckland Branch's (the 'Branch') compliance, in all material respects, with clause 22 of the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (as amended) (the 'Order') which requires information prescribed in Schedule 9 of the Order relating to credit and market risk exposures and capital adequacy to be disclosed in its Disclosure Statement for the year ended 31 March 2025.

-Based on the procedures we have performed and the evidence we have obtained, nothing has come to our attention that causes use to believe that the Branch's information relating to credit and market exposures and capital adequacy, included in the Disclosure Statement in compliance with clause 22 of the Order as disclosed in note 24 is not, in all material respects, disclosed in accordance with Schedule 9 of the Order.
+Based on the procedures we have performed and the evidence we have obtained, nothing has come to our attention that causes use to believe that the Branch's information relating to credit and market exposures and capital adequacy disclosed in note 24 of the Disclosure Statement in compliance with clause 22 of the Order, does not comply, in all material respects, with Schedule 9 of the Order for the year ended 31 March 2025.